 Cortisone or steroid injections can offer temporary relief as well.
 In the most severe cases where extensive nerve damage is present, surgery may be required in order to remove pressure from the nerve.
 While surgery is never a first choice, carpal tunnel surgery often results in permanent relief.

-To learn more about how stem cells can regenerate inflamed tissues, and explore the treatment options best suited for you, contact Dr. Stacie Grossfeld.
+To learn more about the treatment options best suited for you, contact Dr. Stacie Grossfeld.
 Dr. Grossfeld has over 25 years of experience in orthopedic medicine and is a double board-certified orthopedic surgeon.
 If your carpal tunnel symptoms persist, make an appointment with the Orthopaedic Specialists today by calling 502-212-2663.